maize-genetics/breeder-genomics-hub/docs/example.md

 # Example Usage
 ## How the Buckler Lab uses the Breeder Genomics Hub
-You may have noticed the link to [demo.hub.maizegenetics.net](https://demo.hub.maizegenetics.net) at the top of all documentation pages.
-This is a live playground available to the public for experimenting with the Breeder Genomics Hub, set up to mimic how our lab makes use of the Jupyter ecosystem.

-This page of the documentation will walk you through how to set up the Breeder Genomics Hub exactly like the demo, utilizing PostgreSQL and PHG BrAPI containers to enable users to make queries from the Jupyter environment, via packages like [rPHG](https://rphg.maizegenetics.net) and [rTASSEL](https://rtassel.maizegenetics.net).
+This page of the documentation will walk you through how to set up the Breeder Genomics Hub, utilizing PostgreSQL and PHG BrAPI containers to enable users to make queries from the Jupyter environment, via packages like [rPHG](https://rphg.maizegenetics.net) and [rTASSEL](https://rtassel.maizegenetics.net).

 ## Set Up
 ### Load Public Maize 2.1 Database Dump